Nicodemos234/NiBot/README.md

 # NiBot
-# A Discord bot for my server
+A Discord bot for my server discord server